-is pet insurance worth the cost?
+is pet insurance worth it? costs, advantages and faqs

 Some people think of pet insurance as an unnecessary luxury, but this couldn’t be further from the truth.
 Americans will spend more than $18 billion on vet care this year alone**, and these costs fall almost entirely on pet owners to pay out of pocket, since a majority of pet parents do not have pet insurance.
 With so many pets without coverage, costs can mount quickly, and many families aren’t prepared.

-Is dog insurance worth it?
+Is dog insurance necessary?

 Over 63 percent of households in the United States have a dog.
 That's over 89 million pups according to the American Pet Products Association's 2019-2020 National Pet Owners Survey!